walero-moon/Worldtimepy/README.md

 This library requires you to have ![requests](https://docs.python-requests.org/en/master/), ![unidecode](https://pypi.org/project/Unidecode/), and ![countryinfo](https://pypi.org/project/countryinfo/).
 All of those can be installed using `pip`.

 ## Using the wrapper
+Import  the modules first

+`from worldtimepy import worldtime`

+`from worldtimepy import timeinfo` Use this only if you desire to handle the endpoints yourself
 ### *class* **worldtime.WorldTime()**
 This is the main class through which you should interact with the API.